 Many of the challenges that low-income, high-risk families face are essentially multi-generation issues rooted in poverty; low educational attainment; mental illness and substance use; unsafe neighborhoods; violence; and criminal justice involvement.
 With Medicaid covering nearly half of all births and 40 percent of children nationwide, Medicaid-driven strategies offer valuable potential for identifying problems and connecting at-risk infants, young children, and their families with needed services.
 Efforts to reduce early childhood trauma and ACEs could have major long-term payoffs, for individuals and the states and health care systems serving them as adolescents and into adulthood.

 Over the past few years, the Center for Health Care Strategies (CHCS) has convened leading-edge Medicaid plans and provider organizations in its Complex Care Innovation Lab, in which participants recognized that failure to address early childhood adversity too often creates a socially constructed pathway to super-utilization.
-CHCS’ exploratory work has evolved into new efforts in states across the country to identify and test ground-level strategies:
+CHCS’ exploratory work evolved into new efforts in states across the country to identify and test ground-level strategies:

-Under a planning grant from the Packard Foundation, CHCS convened leaders hailing from six states — Connecticut, Maryland, Minnesota, New York, Oregon, and Washington — to identify and spread strategies to support high-risk, low-income families, prevent ACEs, and improve the life chances, social determinants, and educational prospects of children.
+Under a planning grant from the David and Lucile Packard Foundation, CHCS convened leaders hailing from six states — Connecticut, Maryland, Minnesota, New York, Oregon, and Washington — to identify and spread strategies to support high-risk, low-income families, prevent ACEs, and improve the life chances, social determinants, and educational prospects of children.
 The following topics emerged as key priority areas to support this work: